Velocidex/velociraptor-docs/content/docs/forensic/searching/_index.md

 accessor), registry values (using the `registry` accessor) or NTFS parsed data (using the `ntfs` accessor) for example.

-While this is convenient, it means that rules that example the entire file will not work as expected.
+While this is convenient, it means that rules that examine the entire file will not work as expected.
 For example, the YARA `pe` module looks at the PE header, but when the file is read in chunks, only the first chunk contains the PE header.
 Similarly YARA rules that contain